Stéphane Grappelli

-Stéphane Grappelli ([stefan ɡʁapɛli]; 26 January 1908 – 1 December 1997, born Stefano Grappelli) was a French jazz violinist.
+Stéphane Grappelli ([stefan ɡʁapɛli]; 26 January 1908 – 1 December 1997) was a French jazz violinist.
 He is best known as a founder of the Quintette du Hot Club de France with guitarist Django Reinhardt in 1934.
 It was one of the first all-string jazz bands.
 He has been called "the grandfather of jazz violinists" and continued playing concerts around the world well into his eighties.

-For the first three decades of his career, he was billed using a gallicised spelling of his last name, Grappelly, reverting to Grappelli in 1969.
-The latter, Italian spelling is now used almost universally when referring to the violinist, including reissues of his early work.
+For the first three decades of his career, he was billed using a gallicised spelling of his last name, Grappelly, reverting to the Italian spelling Grappelli in 1969.
+The latter is used when referring to the violinist, including reissues of his early work.

 Biography

 Early years

-Grappelli was born at Hôpital Lariboisière in Paris, France, and christened with the name Stefano.
-His father, Italian marchese Ernesto Grappelli, was born in Alatri, Lazio, while his French mother, Anna Emilie Hanoque, was from St-Omer.
+Grappelli was born at Hôpital Lariboisière in Paris, France.
+His father, Italian Ernesto Grappelli, was born in Alatri, Lazio, while his French mother, Anna Emilie Hanoque, was from St-Omer.
 Ernesto was a scholar who taught Italian, sold translations, and wrote articles for local journals.
 Grappelli's mother died when he was five, leaving his father to care for him.
 Although he was residing in France when World War I began, Ernesto was still an Italian citizen, and was consequently drafted into the Italian Army in 1914.

 Having written about American dancer Isadora Duncan, who was living in Paris, Ernesto appealed to her to care for his son.
 Stéphane was enrolled in Duncan's dance school at the age of six, and he learned to love French Impressionist music.
 With the war approaching, Duncan fled the country; she turned over her château to be used as a military hospital.
 Ernesto subsequently entrusted his son to a Catholic orphanage.
 Grappelli said of this time:

 Grappelli compared his early life to a Dickens novel, and said that he once tried to eat flies to ease his hunger.
 He stayed at the orphanage until his father returned from the war in 1918, settling them in an apartment in Barbès.
 Having been sickened by his experiences with the Italian military, Ernesto took Stéphane to city hall, pulled two witnesses off the street, and had his son naturalized as a French citizen on 28 July 1919.
-His first name, "Stefano", was Gallicized to "Stéphane".
+His first name Stefano was Gallicized to Stéphane.

 Grappelli began playing the violin at the age of 12 on a three-quarter-sized violin, which his father purchased by pawning a suit.
 Although Stéphane received violin lessons, he preferred to learn the instrument on his own:

 After a brief period of independent learning, Grappelli was enrolled at the Conservatoire de Paris on 31 December 1920, which his father hoped would give him a chance to learn music theory, ear-training, and solfeggio.
 In 1923, Grappelli graduated with a second-tier medal.
 Around this time, his father married a woman named Anna Fuchs and moved to Strasbourg.
 Grappelli remained in Paris because he disliked Fuchs.